 I had to get involved.
 To me, it looked like the end of the gatekeepers of technology, all you needed was a credit card or some free tier credit and you can get an MVP or literally anything off the ground in no time, an absolute geeks playground.
 So my AWS journey started further back than I originally thought.

 I didn't get fully immersed until around 2016-2017 which was when I made that decision one morning in London and my employer thankfully backed me up and gave me the opportunity I wanted.
 I now get to immerse myself in the Cloud platform that originally sparked that curiosity again.

 I had the luxury of having an existing heritage in tech and being in the right place at the right time within the organisation that I work for to start building a professional career around AWS and public cloud in general.

 Others are not so lucky which is why I love the AWS re/Start program so much.
 If anyone has the opportunity to re-train and enter the world of AWS, then go for it, let your curiosity take you on an amazing journey, you won't regret it, the job market is exploding with AWS opportunities and the amount of online learning content is just mind-boggling.

-Last but not least, the AWS community is very special, I can't quite put my finger on it but it reminds me of the Ruby and the Ruby on Rails communities that I have experienced, great people, always willing to help and they all share that same curiosity, everyone seems to have that edge about them that Apple displayed in their 1984 campaigns when the Mac was seen as the disruptor.
+Last but not least, the AWS community is very special, I can't quite put my finger on it but it reminds me of the Ruby and the Ruby on Rails communities that I have experienced, great people, always willing to help and they all share that same curiosity, everyone seems to have that edge about them.

 What's your AWS story?